NJ1219/UofT-Project1/README.md

 However, it’s important to underscore that while the impact is large, it will be temporary.
 Authorities around the world have taken bold and necessary measures to contain the spread of the virus and to support people and businesses through a very challenging time.

-## 2. Covid 19 Impacts on Canada Banks
+## 2. Covid-19 Impacts on Canadian Banks

 We have analysed the impact on the Big 6 Canadian Banks: